fauzanfebrian/whatsapp-service/README.md

 ### Bot Triggers

 1. Sticker Bot
-    - Every WhatsApp image message appears with the caption #sticker or #convert_sticker.
+    - Every WhatsApp image message appears with the caption `#sticker` or `#convert_sticker`.
 The bot then immediately converts and sends it to the sender.
-    - Every WhatsApp image message replied with the caption #sticker or #convert_sticker.
+    - Every WhatsApp image message replied with the caption `#sticker` or `#convert_sticker`.
 The bot then immediately converts and sends it to the sender.
 2. View once downloader Bot
-    - Every WhatsApp view once message appears with the caption #download_view_once.
+    - Every WhatsApp view once message appears with the caption `#download_view_once`.
 The bot then immediately converts and sends it to the
-    - Every WhatsApp view once message replied with the caption #download_view_once.
+    - Every WhatsApp view once message replied with the caption `#download_view_once`.
 The bot then immediately converts and sends it to the sender.
 3. View once forwarder Bot
     - Every view once message that appears is immediately converted and sent to the authenticated user.